 Based in Tulum, we will start the week by exploring the sublime natural beauty of Sian Ka’an.
 This Biosphere Reserve is composed of a delicate balance of ecosystems, complete with tropical forest and coral reefs, blue lagoons, hundreds of bird species and other animal life, and untouched beaches.
 We will visit the ancient Mayan ruins of Muyil before enjoying a boat ride through the turquoise lagoons, mangroves and Mayan waterways.
 On our way back, we will float back down through these clear, fresh water canals using our life jackets as a floating seat!

 The next few days, we wake up the mind and body with morning yoga classes in preparation for our continued daily Spanish lessons.
-Don’t worry, we won’t be stuck in a boring classroom for this, but are instead being taught outside in the shady garden.
+Don’t worry, we won’t be stuck in a classroom for this, but are instead being taught outside in the shady garden.
 After a few hours of absorbing everything we possibly can, we delve deeper into the culture by learning to cook authentic Mexican food and having a cultural exchange with local children.
 Every day has something new in store for us!

 Our time in Mexico has unfortunately come to an end.
 After spending our final day in Mexico relaxing on the white sand beaches of Playa Del Carmen, it’s time to fly to one of the happiest countries on earth, Costa Rica!
-This might stem from the laid back Tico outlook combined with the incredible model of eco-stewardship Costa Rica boasts.
+This might stem from the laid-back Tico outlook combined with the incredible model of eco-stewardship Costa Rica boasts.

-After a week of hard work and animal snuggles, we head to Guatemala.
+After a week of hard work an animal snuggles, we head to Guatemala.
 Guatemala is widely considered the hearth of the Maya civilization.
 Mayans ruled the area that is now Guatemala until around 1000 AD.
 Today, nearly 40% of the population of Guatemala is indigenous, with the vast majority of those being of Mayan descent.
 We suggest you take a keen interest in the Mayans, because they were the ones who invented chocolate.
 We take a flight to the mountains and by the evening we’ll be dining on corn tortillas in Antigua!
 Take a day to absorb this new environment of cobble stoned, European-style streets, homemade leather goods and cool cafes.

 After a day of rest and exploration in Antigua, we will start an overnight hike at the foothills of the active Pacaya volcano.
 Expect to get some incredible views of the northern volcanoes throughout the entire hike, and roast marshmallows over the geothermal hot spots we encounter.
 We will see active lava flows light up the night sky after sundown, and enjoy sunrise views of volcanoes Agua, Fuego and Acatenanga the next morning.